-In an EC2 backup solution based on EBS snapshots, balancing the number and frequency of snapshots vs. the need for the best RPO can be tricky.
+In an EC2 backup solution based on EBS snapshots, balancing the number and frequency of snapshots vs the need for the best RPO can be tricky.
 At peak hours data typically change at a much more rapid rate than during off-hours or weekends.
 The ability to make that distinction can save in terms of cost and the number of EBS snapshots.
-CPM (Cloud Protection Manager) allows such flexibility out of the box.
+N2WS Backup & Recovery (CPM) allows such flexibility out of the box.

 As an example, let’s try to define the following elaborate scheduling: